tcarterdev/Dissertation-Repo/README.md

 # Dissertation-Repo
-This is the artefact to my Dissertation- Paci-Fist
+This is the artefact to my Dissertation; "Maximising Financial Success as an Indie Developer" titled Paci-Fist.
+This dissertation explores different publishing options available for an indie developer in the modern day.
+An analysis and comparison was done between the ones available in 2023.
+A market research into what was popular to capitalise of current trends was done.
+From the results, a game was then made geared towards what is popular.

 This is the artefact which was submitted alongside my report.
 Paci-fist is a game/proof of concept in where you must defeat an opposing clan trying to steal a relic from your clans home,